pyrddlgym-project/pyRDDLGym/docs/jax.rst

 However, if the user wishes, it is possible to override these bounds by passing a dictionary of bounds for each action fluent into the ``action_bounds`` argument.
-The syntax for specifying optional box constraints in the ``[Optimizer]`` section of the config file is:
+The syntax for specifying optional box constraints in the config file is:

 .. code-block:: shell

     [Optimizer]
-    ...
     action_bounds={ <action_name1>: (lower1, upper1), <action_name2>: (lower2, upper2), ... }

 where ``lower#`` and ``upper#`` can be any list, nested list or array.